DefinitelyTyped/DefinitelyTyped/types/gapi.client.vault/readme.md

 await gapi.client.matters.close({ matterId: "matterId",  });

 /*
-Creates a new matter.
-Returns created matter with default view.
+Creates a new matter with the given name and description.
+The initial state is open, and the owner is the method caller.
+Returns the created matter with default view.
 */
 await gapi.client.matters.create({  });